oktadev/okta-blog/_source/_posts/2021-11-01-react-routing.md

 by: contractor
 communities: [javascript]
 description: "This tutorial will show you how to quickly build a secure SPA using React, Okta, and Wouter."
-tags: [javascript,react,routing]
+tags: [javascript, react, routing]
 tweets:
-- "Learn how to use react routing to secure your applications quickly"
+- "Learn how to use React routing and Wouter to secure your applications quickly!"
-- ""
+- "Wouter is a tiny React router that relies on Hooks.
+Learn how to use it with a secure app today!"
-- ""
+- "React has alternatives to the standard React Router.
+Learn how to use Wouter in this quick tutorial."
-image: blog/todo.png
+image: blog/react-routing/react-routing.png
 type: conversion
 github: https://github.com/oktadev/okta-react-routing-example
 ---

 When building an SPA (single page application) with React, routing is one of the fundamental processes a developer must handle.
 React routing is the process of building routes, determining the content at the route, and securing it under authentication and authorization.
 There are many tools available to manage and secure your routes in React.
 The most commonly used one is `react-router`.
 However, many developers are not in a situation where they can use the `react-router` library.
 Because of this, they may need to use Reach Router, Wouter, or maybe even no router at all.